Aircloak/aircloak/README.md

 ## Deploying

 Simply run `bundle exec cap production deploy`, which should deploy the entire air system and migrate the database.
+Note that only modified services will be restarted.
+If the docker image is not changed during the deploy build, the container will not be restarted.

+If for some reasons you still need to restart a particular service, you can log on to the production machine and run `/aircloak/air/service/container.sh start` (which will implicitly stop the running container).

 To deploy from a specific branch, you can run `AIR_DEPLOY_BRANCH=another_branch bundle exec cap production deploy`.
 If you want to deploy current branch, assuming you're not in the detached head state, you can run: